Hilaire Belloc: In controversy and debate

 Belloc first came to public attention shortly after arriving at Balliol College, Oxford as a recent French army veteran.
 Attending his first debate of the Oxford Union Debating Society, he saw that the affirmative position was wretchedly and half-heartedly defended.
 As the debate drew to its conclusion and the division of the house was called, he rose from his seat in the audience, and delivered a vigorous, impromptu defence of the proposition.
 Belloc won that debate from the audience, as the division of the house then showed, and his reputation as a debater was established.
 He was later elected president of the Union.
 He held his own in debates there with F. E. Smith and John Buchan, the latter a friend.

 In the 1920s, Belloc attacked H. G. Wells's The Outline of History.
-Belloc criticised what he termed Wells‘s secular bias and his belief in evolution by means of natural selection, a theory that Belloc asserted had been completely discredited.
+Belloc criticised what he termed Wells's secular bias and his belief in evolution by means of natural selection, a theory that Belloc asserted had been completely discredited.
 Wells remarked that "Debating Mr. Belloc is like arguing with a hailstorm".
-Belloc's review of Outline of History observed that Wells's book was a powerful and well-written volume, "up until the appearance of Man, that is, somewhere around page seven".
-Wells responded with a small book, Mr. Belloc Objects.
-Not to be outdone, Belloc followed with, "Mr. Belloc Still Objects".
+Belloc's review of Outline of History observed that Wells's book was a powerful and well-written volume "up until the appearance of Man, that is, somewhere around page seven".
+Wells responded with the small book Mr. Belloc Objects.
+Not to be outdone, Belloc followed with Mr. Belloc Still Objects.

 G. G. Coulton wrote Mr. Belloc on Medieval History in a 1920 article.
-After a long simmering feud, Belloc replied with a booklet, The Case of Dr. Coulton, in 1938.
+After a long-simmering feud, Belloc replied with a booklet, The Case of Dr. Coulton, in 1938.

 Belloc's style during later life fulfilled the nickname he received in childhood, Old Thunder.
 Belloc's friend Lord Sheffield described his provocative personality in a preface to The Cruise of the Nona.

+Later years

+In 1937, Belloc was invited to be a visiting professor at Fordham University in New York City by university president Robert Gannon.
+Belloc delivered a series of lectures at Fordham which he completed in May of that year.
+The experience ended up leaving him physically exhausted, and he considered stopping the lectures early.

+On 2 April 1941, Belloc's son Peter Gilbert Marie Sebastian Belloc died at the age of 36 of pneumonia.
+He fell ill while on active service with the 5th Battalion, Royal Marines in Scotland.
+He is buried in West Grinstead at Our Lady of Consolation and St. Francis churchyard.